 As a CAM, you will be asked to prepare and guide MMS students in networking and the mock interview process.

 Each CAM will conduct two sessions with assigned students: one on networking strategy and one optional session as a mock interview.
-Meetings can be arranged in-person, if location allows, or by phone or Skype.
+Meetings can be arranged in-person, if location allows, or by phone or video-conference.

 During the first session, you will get to know each other (ie: your backgrounds and interests, career path, time at Fuqua, etc).
 Afterwards, you should discuss networking strategies to help in the job search, as well as strategies for informational interviewing.